holli/adsense_crawler_for_private/README.md

 ```

-in controller define what to render for crawlers
+**Rendering etc usage:** in controller define what to render for crawlers

 ```